FreeCAD/FreeCAD-documentation/wiki/Source_documentation.md

 ### Complete documentation

 If you have Doxygen installed, it is very easy to build the documentation.
-Also install _ to show the relationships between different objects.
+Also install [Graphviz](https://www.graphviz.org/) to be able to produce diagrams showing the relationships between different classes and libraries in the FreeCAD code.
+Graphviz is also used by FreeCAD\'s [dependency graph](Std_DependencyGraph.md) to show the relationships between different objects.
 ```python
 sudo apt install doxygen graphviz
 ```